Welcome to Woodlands Academy, Ealing:

 The creative arts help children develop on many fundamental levels and there is lots of fun to be had too.
 Being creative allows our children to express themselves and has been shown to feed into academic achievement.
 Younger children increase their motor skills and it builds confidence for all age groups.

 At Woodlands, we believe that being active is so important.
 Not only does it prevent obesity and related issues, it has a positive impact on cognitive skills and academic behaviour.
 It is fun and encourages team work and co-ordination.
-We are lucky to have such extensive grounds to organise sports games at lunchtimes between year groups and inter house competitions, hold successful sports days and run after school sports clubs.
-Sports focused clubs include Rugby, Football and Multi-sports across a range of year groups each term.
+We are lucky to have such extensive grounds to organise sports games at lunchtimes, hold successful sports days and run after school sports clubs.

 Working with the Featherstone School Sport Partnership, pupils have been given opportunities to learn many varied sports such as Boccia, Curling, Archery and Trigolf.
 Our pupils represent our school fantastically when they attend these extra curricular activities.

-At Woodlands Academy, we aim to provide all pupils with a high quality music education which engages and inspires children to develop a life-long love of music, increases their self-confidence, creativity and imagination, and provides opportunities for self-expression and a sense of personal achievement.
+At Woodlands Academy, we aim to provide all pupils with a high quality music education which engages and inspires them to develop a life-long love of music, increases their self-confidence, creativity and imagination.

 We also recognise the many benefits of learning an instrument and participating in smaller ensembles and the school provides numerous opportunities for this.